ansys/pyedb/doc/source/getting_started/backend_compatibility_migration.rst

 - it is better aligned with long-term maintainability,
 - and it avoids the ongoing friction associated with .NET-based deployment, especially on Linux.

-The current backend default may remain unchanged for compatibility during a transition period, but the long-term recommendation is to move toward gRPC.
+The DotNet backend remains available and supported for existing workflows, but new automation should prefer gRPC.
+For a step-by-step porting guide, see :doc:`../grpc_migration/migration_guide`.

 Platform guidance
 -----------------